 I earned an MSW from Syracuse University in 1990 and hold New York State’s LCSW-R certification.
-I’ve been a psychotherapist for 14 years and am in my sixth year of private practice.
+I’ve been a psychotherapist for 17 years and am in my tenth year of private practice.

-I like working with all kinds of people and have a special affinity for those facing questions about or the loss of religious beliefs or who grapple with troubling existential questions.
-Now in my 50’s, I’m well-acquainted with the joys and challenges for women including relationships, parenting, infertility, mid-life and menopause.
-And as an experienced therapist who has immeasurability benefitted from being in therapy myself, I thoroughly enjoy working with other therapists or human service professionals.
+I like working with all kinds of people and have a special affinity for those facing questions about or the loss of religious beliefs or who grapple with existential questions.
+Now 60, I’m well-acquainted with the joys and challenges of being a woman including relationships, parenting, infertility, mid-life, and menopause.
+I am a highly sensitive person and skilled in working with other HSPs.
+And as an experienced therapist who has immeasurably benefitted from being in therapy myself, I enjoy working with other therapists and human service professionals.

-Cooking, eating well, exercise (preferably outside) and a balance between solitude and spending time with people I love are some of my favorite activities.
-I’m married and have two children.
+Cooking, eating well, exercising (preferably outside), and a balance between solitude and spending time with people I love are some of my favorite activities.
+I’m married and have two young adult children.

 I’m a member of the National Association of Social Work (NASW).